 - Ability to manage and analyze large data sets

-- Experience in developing or validating mathematical models
+- Experience in developing or validating mathematical or statistical models

 - Ability to present technical issues to nontechnical audiences and to clearly articulate findings verbally and in writing

 - Willingness to travel throughout the duration of the program

 - Meet the Protected Individual requirement.
 See Note 1.